 To explore obesity’s effects, Thambisetty’s team turned to the Baltimore Longitudinal Study of Aging, one of the longest-running projects to track what happens to healthy people as they get older.
 They checked the records of nearly 1,400 participants who had undergone regular cognitive testing every year or two for about 14 years; 142 of them developed Alzheimer’s.

 The researchers checked how much those Alzheimer’s patients weighed when they were 50 and still cognitively healthy.
 They tracked BMI, or body mass index, a measure of weight to height.
 Every step up on the BMI chart predicted that when Alzheimer’s eventually struck, it would be 6½ months sooner.

-In other words, among this group of Alzheimer’s patients, someone who had been obese — a BMI of 30 — during middle age on average had their dementia strike about a year earlier than someone whose midlife BMI was 28, in the overweight range, Thambisetty explained.
+In other words, among this group of Alzheimer’s patients affected by obesity, someone who had been obese — a BMI of 30 — during middle age on average had their dementia strike about a year earlier than someone whose midlife BMI was 28, in the overweight range, Thambisetty explained.

 The threshold for being overweight is a BMI of 25

 Alzheimer’s study didn’t track whether the patients’ BMI fluctuated before or after age 50.
 There’s no way to know if losing pounds after that age made a difference in dementia risk, although a healthy weight is recommended for many other reasons.
 Some of the Baltimore Longitudinal study participants underwent brain scans during life and autopsies at death.